gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 complexities of the original calculation.
 It is also a perfect example to explain the intricacies of the logic tree reduction.

-If you run `oq-lite info -d` on that example you will get a number of warning messages, such as::
+If you run `oq-lite info -r` on that example you will get a number of warning messages, such as::

   WARNING:root:Could not find sources close to the sites in models/src/as_model.xml sm_lt_path=('AreaSource',), maximum_distance=200.0 km, TRT=Shield